Germany travel insurance

-Make sure you have the right travel insurance for your German holiday – as post-Brexit, travel insurance is as important as ever.
+Make sure you have the right travel insurance for Germany.
 Some things you should take into account are:

 - The cost of your trip – No one wants to cancel their trip but if do you have to, you’ll want to know that you are able to get your money back